How to Set Up WireGuard on a Raspberry Pi

 wireguard raspberry pi - selecting a dns provider in pivpn

-11. I am using a local Pi-hole DNS server that I already have configured, so I added the IP address there.
+11. I am using a local Pi-hole DNS server that I already configured, so I added the IP address there.
 If you are using a public DNS provider, you can skip this step.

 wireguard raspberry pi - adding dns servers in pivpn